 +onCreateApp() hook

-The onCreateApp() hook is called whenever vike-vue creates a new Vue app instance, giving you the opportunity to access app, for example to register a Vue plugin.
+The onCreateApp() hook is called whenever vike-vue creates a new Vue app instance,

-// pages/+onCreateApp.ts
+// pages/+onCreateApp.js

 // Environment: server & client